 Phase Boundary Visualizer

-The three regimes of γ define qualitatively different physics.
-Drag the slider to explore where different systems live.
-Labeled positions on the axis are approximate (γ = 2/√Ncorr; operational Ncorr values are estimated, not precisely measured for most systems).
+The three regimes of γ map qualitatively different correlation structures.
+Drag the slider to explore where different systems are estimated to fall.
+Labeled positions are approximate (γ = 2/√Ncorr; Ncorr values are estimated, not precisely measured for most systems).

 γ ≈ 1 — Boundary